About BrokenCtrl — AI accountability, documented

 Some reporting suggested the pressure on Anthropic included threats beyond standard procurement leverage — based on single-source accounts, not independently corroborated.

 The same case, three different levels of evidence.
 The label does not say whether something matters — it says how confident you should be that it happened.
+Read the full case library for context.

 How content is produced — authorship policy